 Since its inception, CARB-X has supported the advancement of 92 innovative projects in 12 countries.
 Today, the program is made up of a scientifically diverse portfolio of products that aim to diagnose, prevent and treat infections caused by the most dangerous resistant bacteria identified by the WHO and CDC.
 All active treatment programs feature a novel class of antibiotics, binding a novel bacterial target, or acting on a new pathway to help prevent cross-resistance with current antibacterial mechanisms.
 The CARB-X portfolio has met several milestones.
 Eleven candidates for treatment or prevention have progressed into first-in-human clinical trials, and more are expected to begin trials later this year.
 Four diagnostics have progressed into the validation and verification stage, which prepares them for clinical trials.
 Two CARB-X product developers are now supported by BARDA for advanced R&D to bring their candidates closer to approval.

-CARB-X has been funded in whole or in part with Federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response; Biomedical Advanced Research and Development Authority; Antibacterials Branch, under Agreement number: 75A50122C00028.
+CARB-X has been funded in whole or in part with Federal funds from the Department of Health and Human Services; Administration for Strategic Preparedness and Response; Biomedical Advanced Research and Development Authority; Antibacterials Branch, under Agreement number: 75A50122C00028.

 The contents of this news release are solely the responsibility of the author and do not necessarily represent the official views of all CARB-X funders.